Rauhauser/WD-Seatwork-2/readme.md

 Guiding Question:
 - The Project is making a resume about myself
 - To keep track of my progression of learning html and CSS
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->